simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 ### Implicit enum converters

 A common scenario for type converters is to map between enums and integers by representing enums as their index.
-Since this is so common, moor has the integrated `intEnum` column type to make this easier.
+Since this is so common, drift has the integrated `intEnum` column type to make this easier.

 ```dart